HavamalMomenty/onyx/INSTALLATION_PLAN.md

 # Onyx Installation Plan: Azure VM for Iterative Development

 ## 1. Overview
+This is a CUSTOM BUILT file.
+It may not be fully reliable, but works for me.

 This guide details how to set up an Onyx development environment on an Azure Ubuntu Virtual Machine (VM).
 The primary goal is to enable **iterative code changes** to the Onyx application itself (backend, frontend, model server) with quick redeployment cycles.